 If you are already enrolled in a Part D "standalone" plan or a Medicare Advantage plan that incorporates drug coverage, you can switch plans during the open-enrollment period, which runs from Oct.
 15 to Dec.
 7 every year.

 Making Part D work

 Most Prescription Drug Plans have a coverage gap called a donut hole.
 This means there's a temporary limit on what the drug plan will cover for drugs.
 The coverage gap begins after you and your drug plan have spent a certain amount for covered drugs.
-For 2015, you're in the coverage gap once you and your plan have spent $2,960 on covered drugs.
+For 2023, you're in the coverage gap once your plan retail drug cost reaches $4,660 in covered drugs.
 People with Medicare who get Extra Help paying Part D costs won’t enter the coverage gap.